7 panel oral drug alcohol test

-The 7 panel oral drug alcohol test is a convenient option compared to a urine test.
+The 7-panel oral drug alcohol test is a convenient option compared to a urine test.
 It’s less intrusive, difficult to compromise and can be used almost anywhere.

-The 7 panel oral drug alcohol test is compact in design, easy to store and has a shelf life of up to twentyfour months.
+The 7 panel oral drug alcohol test is compact in design, easy to store and has a shelf life of up to twenty-four months.

 - 7 panel oral drug alcohol test.

-- Results in less than ten minutes.
+- The results appear in less than ten minutes.

-- Donor cannot defeat test.
+- The donor cannot cheat the test.

-- Easy & convenient to use.
+- No training required to use.

 - No special instrumentation required.

 - The results appear quickly and with clarity.

 - Clean and Quick.